phlegx/redmine_gitlab_hook/README.md

 ## Assumptions

 * GitLab >= 5.x.
-* Redmine 2.x running on a *nix-like system.
-Older versions of redmine will not work.
+* Redmine 3.x running on a *nix-like system.
+Older versions of Redmine will not work.
 * Git 1.7.10 or higher available on the commandline.
 Also supports Git 1.8 repositories which are mirrored with the new `clone --mirror` command (default: off, please turn on in options when new mirror command was used).

 ## Contributing